Pet Help & Rescue (PHaR)

 Iteration 2: Full Page, Scroll Pet Rescue Request (Left-to-Right)

-Pre-selected options, low cognitive load
+Pre-selected items, lower cognitive load

 Instructions and language clear

-Message display, more intuitive
+Message display is more intuitive

-Scrolling can be taxing
+Scrolling can be taxing (esp. with field expansions)

 User information may not be necessary on sender's side